 - Run Process Monitor, start a trace, reproduce the problem and save it to a

 .PMLlog file.
-Zip it and send it to a friend who can help.
-Check the Process Monitor tutorials.
+You may zip it and send it to me.
+Also, check out the Process Monitor tutorials.

-- Run a Thorough Scan for Malware.
-Start with Malwarebytes anti-malware and Junkware Removal Tool.
-If you find anything suspicious, or the tool can’t remove an infestation, register with a reputed Malware removal forum and seek expert advice.
+- Run a thorough malware scan using Malwarebytes Anti-malware.
+If you find anything suspicious or the tool can’t remove the infestation, register with a reputed Malware removal forum and seek expert advice.

-- Post your issue in a Windows forum mentioning in detail what exactly you’ve tried earlier.
-If someone can help with debugging your Explorer crash dump, the root cause may be determined easily.
+- Post your issue in a Windows forum, mentioning what you’ve tried earlier.
+Then, if someone can help with debugging your Explorer crash dump, the root cause may be determined easily.

-- Consider resetting Windows, or perform a repair installation.
-Be sure to backup your data first, whatever repair method you may use to reinstall the Operating System.
+- Consider resetting Windows or performing a repair installation.
+Please be sure to backup your data beforehand whatever repair method you use.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit